VenkataraoEpparla/Business-Insights-360/README.md

 - Effective storytelling through data visualization.
 - Collaborative dashboard design with a focus on usability.
 - Strategic report generation and optimization.

-This project has enhanced my proficiency in leveraging Power BI for comprehensive business insights, enabling data-driven decision-making across organizational levels.

----

-## Finance View

-Details and links specific to the Finance View section would go here.

----

-## Sales View

-Details and links specific to the Sales View section would go here.

----

-## Market View

-Details and links specific to the Market View section would go here.

----

-## Supply Chain View

-Details and links specific to the Supply Chain View section would go here.

----

-## Executive View

-Details and links specific to the Executive View section would go here.

-The Business Insights 360 project aims to provide actionable insights derived from detailed analysis across multiple business views.
-From financial health assessments to market performance evaluations and supply chain optimizations, this repository showcases the capabilities of Power BI in transforming raw data into strategic business intelligence.